 Is invoice financing a good idea?

 Invoice financing can make sense for companies experiencing a temporary cash flow shortfall.
-It is more expensive than traditional bank financing and is thus most often used by businesses that don’t have access to bank financing in the amounts they need.
+It’s more expensive than traditional bank financing and is thus most often used by businesses that don’t have access to bank financing in the amounts they need.

 What is sales invoice financing?